the-confused-scientist/the-confused-scientist.github.io/_posts/2021-01-13-pyGenomeTracks.md

 Stay tuned.

 Best,
 The Confused Scientist

 -------------------

+These are slightly more detailed steps from the [github repository of pyGenomeTracks](https://github.com/deeptools/pyGenomeTracks)

 _Step 0_

 It is vital to understand that certain biopython packages are only friendly for Linux and Mac Operating Systems - even using a shell on windows to mimic a Linux OS was a nightmare for me (re-iterating how non-tech I am).
 I was lucky enough to get a Linux OS laptop loan from my internship supervisors.

 _Step 0.5_

 Understand how Linux works, skip if step 0 does not represent your case

 _Step 1_

 Download Anaconda3 and using
 ```
 $ conda create -n pygenometracks -c bioconda -c conda-forge pygenometracks python=3.7